-As a result of our acquisitions of Cornell and BI, we have significantly expanded the service offerings of GEO Care's privatized mental health and residential treatment services business by adding substantial adult community-based residential operations, as well as new operations in community-based youth behavioral treatment services, electronic monitoring services and community reentry and immigration related supervision services.
-Through both organic growth and acquisitions, we have been able to grow GEO Care's business to approximately 6,500 beds, \$213.8 million of revenues for the fiscal year ended January 2, 2011, and \$428.7 million of revenues for the fiscal year ended January 2, 2011, on a pro forma basis for the acquisitions of Cornell and BI, from 325 beds and \$31.7 million of revenues for the fiscal year ended 2004.
-We believe that GEO Care's core competency of providing diversified mental health, residential treatment, and community-based services uniquely position us to meet client demands for solutions that improve successful society re-integration rates for offenders throughout the corrections system.
+As a result of our acquisitions of Cornell and BI, we have significantly expanded the service offerings of GEO Care's privatized mental health and residential treatment services business by adding substantial adult community-based residential operations, as well as new operations in community-based youth behavioral treatment services, electronic monitoring services.
+Through both organic growth and acquisitions, we have been able to grow GEO Care's business to approximately 6,500 beds, 521.3.8 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a for 30.7 million of revenues for the fiscal year ended January 2, 2011, and 5428.7 million of revenues for the fiscal year ended January 2, 2011, and a for 30.7 million of revenues for the fiscal year ended 2004.
+We believe that GEO Care's core competency of providing diversified mental health, residential treatment, and community-based services uniquely position us to meet client demands for solutions that improve successful society re-integration rates for offenders throughout the corrections syste